SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-Common-Design-Patterns.md

 [image assetsSrc="js-application-design-patterns-15.png" /]

-- **Subject**: contains a collection of observers.
+- **Subject**: contains a collection of observers

 It can add or remove observers as needed.
 Implements an interface that allows observed objects to be added or removed - `subscribe()`, `unsubscribe()`.

 Sends notifications to the observers attached to it.

-- **Observer**: has an interface that sends updates to objects that need to be notified of a subject's changes of state.
+- **Observer**: has an interface that sends updates to objects that need to be notified of a subject's changes of state

 # Concept